bryanhughes/go_dbmap/README.md

 Generating Protobuffers
 ---
 go_dbmap will generate protobuffers that map to the relational schema including foreign key relationships.
 The tool correctly handles relationships across schemas.
+The generated `Go` code then requires compiled protobuffer code, so `user_db.go` requires `user_pb.go`.

 *TODO:*
 While the tool will handle many-to-many relationships through the join table, it does not yet add the relating message